THE BLUE PRINT

 • SUPPLY CHAIN: Assess how well your supply chain is coordinated.
 If there are frequent delays or miscommunications with suppliers, you’ll want to note it and consider what you want in any future supply chain partners.

-• LABOR USE: How is your team is being utilized?
+• LABOR USE: How is your team being utilized?
 Are workers spending too much time searching for tools and materials?
 There are modern fixes for those problems.

 • ANALYTICS: This one’s easy.
 Right here, right now, you can already tell if you are happy with your analytics or if this is an area that could improve.
 Forecasting needs leads to streamlined operations.
 Don’t sleep on this one.